 Engineering a Go-to-Market Strategy: How Vayu Robotics Built Their Path to Market Through Customer-Led Development

 Most founders rush to build their product.
-But in a recent episode of Category Visionaries, Anand from Vayu Robotics reveals how spending eight months in customer conversations before writing a single line of code shaped their go-to-market success.
+But in a recent episode of Category Visionaries, Anand Gopalan from Vayu Robotics reveals how spending eight months in customer conversations before writing a single line of code shaped their go-to-market success.

 "I think if I was really point to two things that we did antithetical to her nature as engineering founders," Anand explains, "One was spending a lot of time before we even started building anything, identifying kind of who was our hero customer or our favorite customer, and then actually trying to find those people in those companies."